top of page

 Include how your child will take part in cultural traditions, languages, or religious activities that are important to the family.

 Explain how changes to the plan can be made as your children grow or circumstances shift.
-Agree on the process for resolving disputes (for example returning to family dispute resolution) before considering legal options.
+Agree on the process for resolving disputes, such as returning to family dispute resolution before considering legal options.
 You may schedule a review of your plan, such as every 12 months.

 Ensure your plan protects the physical and emotional safety of both children and parents.